Illegal Lockouts & Utility Shutoffs in Wyoming: Your Rights and the Penalties Landlords Face

 Can my Wyoming landlord change the locks if I'm behind on rent?

 No. Being behind on rent does not let a Wyoming landlord lock you out, remove your belongings, or cut utilities.
-The only lawful way to remove a tenant is a court eviction (a forcible entry and detainer case) that ends in a court order.
-Until then, you keep your right to possession.
+The only lawful way to remove a tenant is a court eviction (a forcible entry and detainer case) ending in a court order that the sheriff enforces.
+The Wyoming Judicial Branch puts it flatly on its official evictions page: “Your landlord cannot lock you out after the 3 day notice.
+Your landlord must go to court in order to evict you,” and “Only the Sheriff has the authority to physically remove you from your home.”
+Until that happens, you keep your right to possession.

 What can I recover if my landlord illegally locks me out in Wyoming?